 Staying downtown is a good idea, as you’ll be able to walk to Savannah’s most buzzing restaurants, shopping and nightlife.
 Andaz Savannah is right in the heart of it all at Ellis Square, with private pool cabanas and a hip cocktail bar, 22 Square, that may just tempt you to make it a hotel staycation.

 Start the day by spoiling yourselves at one of our sumptuous downtown spas, like Heavenly Spa by Westin, Spa Bleu, Glow Downtown or Magnolia Spa.
+Prefer a different spin on pampering?
+Well, let's hear it for the boys!
+The Cocktail Boys are here to tend to your becking call during your bachelorette soiree.
+Need a DJ, masseuse, bartender; you name it!
+Your wish is their command.

 If you and your girls are looking to get glam before your night out, stroll down fashion-forward Broughton Street, which has been called Savannah’s answer to Fifth Avenue.
 Here, you’ll find local boutiques like Harper Boutique, Satchel and Whispers Boutique, alongside top-name national retailers.
 For unique jewelry, perfumes and other one-of-a-kind treasures, stop at The Paris Market & Brocante (don’t leave without getting a French frozen hot chocolate).
 Walk a few short blocks to City Market for more shopping, or hop on a horse-drawn carriage for a leisurely tour of the Historic District.
 For one of Savannah’s favorite ways to browse around, join a Sip n’ Shop tour where you can sip on succulent wine and shop some of Savannah’s finest boutiques.